To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Ego Skill

-Costs 6 EP, deals a large amount of AoE damage, and moves all Homing Laser L from Exhaust Pile to hand.
-Best used as a finisher after emptying your hand as much as possible and with a fully loaded Homing Laser L exhaust pile.
+Costs 6 EP, deals a large amount of AoE damage and moves all Homing Laser L from [Exhaust] Pile to hand.
+Best used as a finisher after emptying your hand as much as possible and with a fully loaded Homing Laser L [Exhaust] pile.

 Pulse Fire

-Sereniel’s basic attack starts standard, but can be upgraded via Potentials to have a 50% chance to create 1 Homing Laser L cast, boosting its value and potential in her decks.
+Sereniel’s Basic Attack starts standard, but can be upgraded via Potentials to have a 50% chance to create 1 Homing Laser L cast, boosting its value and Potential in her decks.

 Magnetic Field